-Tune in this Thursday, November 3, from 9:00 a.m. - 10:00 a.m. on WSKB 89.5 FM, WCPC cable channel 15, or westfieldtv.org for the next episode of "Superintendent's Spotlight".
-This week, we are talking with our Director of Special Education and Special Education Supervisors about programming in our district.
+Tune in on Thursday, May 4 from 9:00 a.m. - 10:00 a.m. to WSKB 89.5 FM, WCPC cable channel 15, or westfieldtv.org for a brand-new episode of "Superintendent's Spotlight".
+This week, we will talk with Dr. Thomas Osborn all about our Westfield Virtual School.
+We will also take some time to recognize "Star Wars Day".
 Thanks for watching!

 over 1 year ago, Westfield Public Schools